Welcome to Hertfordshire Walker

 Keep to the left of the telegraph pole

 The path eventually reaches a lane.
-Immediately opposite you will see Welwyn footpath 38 turn right and run alongside the A1(M).
+Immediately opposite you will see Welwyn footpath 38 which turns right then runs alongside the A1(M).
 Take this footpath with the A1(M) on your left and continue heading north through woodland until you reached the Great North Road (location - https://w3w.co/hurray.editor.neon).

 Turn right on the path running north alongside the A1(M) Image by Hertfordshire Walker released under Creative Commons BY-NC-SA 4.0